okuvshynov/rlscout/README.md

 ## LIFO order notes

+### adding value head back

+Just looking at probabilities is not very good idea.
+Let's say we have 2 good moves and both of them will lead to cutting of the search at this branch.
+There's no point exploring both of them.
+What we need to do instead, is to have value model, evaluate value model for each potential move and see how likely we are to get a cutoff from a single move.
+If likely, avoid sampling at that branch.
+This is similar to younger sibling wait concept.

+On the other hand, if all values are fairly low and unlikely to result in cutoff we might have to explore them all.
+Can we still make this decisions individually, without having to communicate between threads/processes?
+Can processes easily come and go?

 ### Let's check distributed version this way:

 0. Try allocate manually and see if we can get below 10 min on 4 cores.